 About Daniel Pollera

-Daniel Pollera was born in 1953 in the coastal town of Freeport, New York.
+Daniel Pollera (1953 - 2022) was born in the coastal town of Freeport, New York.
 His interest in art began at a very young age, gravitating toward drawing and painting the surrounding coastline of Long Island.
 After a short study at SUNY Farmingdale in Commercial Art, he left to enter the family business.

-Daniel splits his time between his home in East Quogue, Long Island, NY and Baldwin Harbor, Long Island, NY.
-These two places offer him inspiration which is the catalyst for his work.
+For many years, Daniel split his time between his home in East Quogue, Long Island, NY and Baldwin Harbor, Long Island, NY.
+These two places offered him inspiration which was the catalyst for his work.
 “I look for a dramatic setting, filled with light to draw awareness to the image.”
 The light in his coastal scenes is most notable; people often say they wish they were there.